-We'd be grateful if you disclose bugs found to us in a responsible manner to [email protected], and encourage you to look for them.
+We'd be grateful if you disclose bugs found to us in a coordinated manner to [email protected], and encourage you to look for them.
 However, we do not have a paid bounty program running at the moment, so we cannot reward you with anything you find except our eternal gratitude.

 Hall of Fame